 Love each other as I have loved you.

 Greater love has no one than this, that he lay down his life for his friends.

-(Written around 500 years before the birth of Christ.
-The text in red is illustrating God speaking to the prophet Zecharia and further down the page red is used to illustrate the connection of the prophecy to the actual historic recording of the event's fulfilling the prophecy.
-Again in verse 13 below written in white we see Zecharia Telling us what the Lord said to him.)
+The words recorded for us by Zechariah seen in white were written approximately 500 years before the birth of Christ.
+The words in red are illustrating God speaking to the prophet Zechariah, and further down the page red is used to illustrate the connection of the prophecy to the actual historic recording of the events fulfilling the prophecy.
+Again in verse 13 below written in white we see Zechariah Telling us what the Lord said to him.

 I told them, "If you think it best, give me my pay; but if not, keep it."

 So they paid me thirty pieces of silver.